slatlas/atlasdocs/Distribution/Treatments.md

 * Generate treatment reports
 * Use treatment data for billing and analysis

+## Inventory Impact

+Creating a treatment can automatically deduct product from warehouse inventory.
+This keeps warehouse stock in sync with field usage when treatments are recorded before or without a shipment (e.g., from a truck or tank that is not yet tied to a shipment/BOL).

+**When warehouse inventory is deducted**

+The system deducts warehouse inventory when all of the following are true:

+* The treatment is **not** a usage-type treatment
+* **No shipment/BOL** exists for the treatment (no shipment item is linked)
+* A **warehouse** is associated with the treatment
+* **Volume** is greater than zero
+* The treatment is linked to an **order or schedule** (e.g., delivery order, treatment schedule)

+The deduction appears as a **Treatment Deduction** transaction in [Product Inventory](../Product/ProductInventory.md) (Activity tab).

+**Smart reversal when a shipment is added**

+If a shipment (and shipment item) is later created for the same treatment (e.g., when a BOL is entered), the system reverses the earlier treatment-based deduction before applying the shipment deduction.
+This prevents double-counting so inventory is only reduced once.

 ## Permissions

 Access to Treatments features requires the following permissions: